jax-ml/jax/docs/gpu_performance_tips.md

 in manual mode you need to run a task twice, the first time to collect and save profiles and the second to compile and run with provided data.

+**Important**: the JAX profiler, which is used by both of the PGLE workflows documented below, cannot co-exist with the NVIDIA Nsight Systems profiler.
+This limitation can be avoided by using the JAX compilation cache, as described below.

 ### Auto PGLE
 The auto PGLE can be turned on by setting the following environment variables: